Macluravirus

 Macluravirus is a genus of viruses, in the family Potyviridae.
 Plants serve as natural hosts.
-There are 11 species in this genus.
+There are 12 species in this genus.

 Description

 Macluravirus is characterised by its flexuous filamentous particles, inclusion bodies in infected plant cells and a polyprotein genome strategy.

 Unlike the other genera it is transmitted by insects.
 It also has shorter particles (650-660 nm in length).
 The genomes are monopartite.
 The name is derived from member species Maclura mosaic virus.

 History

 The genus was proposed at the ICTV meeting in San Diego in 1998, and subsequently ratified.

 Structure

 Viruses in Macluravirus are non-enveloped, with flexuous and Filamentous geometries.
 The diameter is around 12-15 nm, with a length of 650-660 nm.
 Genomes are linear and non-segmented, bipartite, around 8.0kb in length.
+Symmetry helical.
+Presence of characteristic inclusion bodies within infected plant cells.